fmarkovitsis/RVV_ext/README.md

 ## 🎯 Project Overview

-**RVV_ext** represents a significant step in open-source hardware acceleration.
 This project implements a dedicated Vector Processing Unit (VPU) compliant with the RISC-V Vector Extension (RVV) specification.
-Designed to interface with a standard scalar RISC-V core, this extension unlocks massive data-level parallelism for tasks such as matrix operations, signal processing, and machine learning.
+Designed to interface with a standard scalar RISC-V core, this extension unlocks data-level parallelism for tasks such as matrix operations, signal processing, and machine learning.

 <table>
 <tr>